Kisqali Femara Co-Pack Dosage

 Dose Modification for Use with Strong CYP3A Inhibitors

 Avoid concomitant use of KISQALI FEMARA CO-PACK with strong CYP3A inhibitors and consider an alternative concomitant medication with less potential for CYP3A inhibition [see Drug Interactions (7.1)].
 If a strong CYP3A inhibitor must be coadministered, reduce the KISQALI dose to 400 mg once daily.
-If the strong inhibitor is discontinued, change the KISQALI dose (after at least 5 half-lives of the strong CYP3A inhibitor) to the dose used prior to the initiation of the strong CYP3A inhibitor [see Drug Interactions (7.1) and Clinical Pharmacology (12.3)].
+If the strong inhibitor is discontinued, change the KISQALI dose (after at least 5 half-lives of the strong CYP3A inhibitor) to the dose used prior to the initiation of the strong CYP3A inhibitor [see Drug Interactions (7.1), Clinical Pharmacology (12.3)].

 Dose Modification for Hepatic Impairment